tellor-io/telliot-feeds/docs/usage.md

 telliot-examples -st staker4000 report -p 2
 ```

-**Reporting for profit is extremely competitive and profit estimates aren't guarantees that you won't lose money!**

 ## Gas, Fee, & Transaction Type Flags
 If gas fees and transaction types (`--tx-type/-tx`) aren't specified by the user, defaults and estimates will be used/retrieved.